Home Lessons Tutorials Links Books About Us Site Map

 President Clinton was the first President to be a Rhodes Scholar.

-Bill Clinton's family brought a First Cat--Socks--from Arkansas when they moved into the White House.
+Bill Clinton's family brought a cat--Socks--from Arkansas when they moved into the White House.
 Socks was the first White House pet with a web site.
-He also had a Labradore Retriever named Buddy.
+He also had a Labrador Retriever named Buddy.

-Bill Clinton was the first president to win reelection since Franklin D. Roosevelt.
+Bill Clinton was the first Democrat to win reelection since Franklin D. Roosevelt.
+(Truman had two terms but was elected only once.)

 Bill Clinton, 1993.